kiln-guides 7 min read

 Low fire, mid fire, high fire

-Low fire (approximately cone 022 to cone 1): Earthenware clay bodies mature in this range.
+Low fire (approximately cone 022 to cone 1, roughly 1094°F to 2079°F): Earthenware clay bodies mature in this range.
 Low-fire glazes are typically more colorful and brighter than high-fire glazes because many colorants are stable only at lower temperatures.
 Porcelain and stoneware are not fired in this range; they do not vitrify at these temperatures.
 Bisque firings for all clay types fall in this range (typically cone 06 to cone 04 bisque).

-Mid fire (approximately cone 2 to cone 7): Most commercial studio glazes sold in the US are formulated for cone 6.
+Mid fire (approximately cone 2 to cone 7, roughly 2088°F to 2262°F): Most commercial studio glazes sold in the US are formulated for cone 6.
 Mid-fire stoneware and porcelain bodies mature in this range.
 The combination of practical kiln temperatures, wide glaze palette, and body durability makes cone 6 the most common target in home and community studio settings.

-High fire (approximately cone 8 to cone 14): Traditional stoneware and porcelain bodies reach full maturity in this range.
+High fire (approximately cone 8 to cone 14, roughly 2280°F to 2489°F): Traditional stoneware and porcelain bodies reach full maturity in this range.
 High-fire reduction kilns (gas and wood) typically target cone 10 or cone 12.
 Most home electric kilns are rated to cone 10, though the majority of electric kiln use targets cone 6.
 Firing electric kilns at cone 10 regularly shortens element life compared to cone-6 use.

 Three pyrometric cones bent to different angles after firing